The H\"ormander condition for delayed stochastic differential equations: Preliminaries

 \subsubsection{Enhancing Brownian motion to a rough path}

+Recall that $W$ is an $m$-dimensional Brownian motion.
+There is no loss of generality in assuming that $W$ is two-sided: $\left( W_t; t\geq 0 \right)$ and $\left( W_{-t};t \geq 0 \right)$ are independent Brownian motions.
+Taking $W$ to be two-sided will avoid technical boundary effects and delays can be arbitrarily large.

-In this section we give statements for any given $\left( h_i \right)_{0 \leq i \leq N-1} \in \R_+^{N}$ increasing sequence of delays.
+In this section we give statements for any given $h = \left( h_i \right)_{0 \leq i \leq N-1} \in \R_+^{N}$ increasing sequence of delays.
 The results will be valid upon changing $h$ to another sequence of delays if necessary.
-We set $V(h) := \R^{m \times N}$ and consider the $V(h)$-valued process:
+We set $E(h) := \R^{m \times N}$ and consider the $E(h)$-valued process:

 where each component is understood as a vector in $\R^m$.
-When $h$ is understood from context, we drop the dependence in $h$ and write $\Wc_t$ instead of $\Wc_t(h)$.
-Also, there is no loss of generality in assuming that $W$ is two-sided: $\left( W_t; t\geq 0 \right)$ and $\left( W_{-t};t \geq 0 \right)$ are independent Brownian motions.
-Taking $W$ to be two-sided will avoid problems of boundary effects and delays can be arbitrarily large.
+When $h$ is understood from context, we drop the dependence on $h$ and write $\Wc_t$ instead of $\Wc_t(h)$.
 A relevant quantity will be the first delayed date before maturity

 The goal of this subsection is to establish that $\Wc$ is a bona-fide rough path against which we can integrate.
 We now give a lemma concerning the quadratic covariation of the process $\Wc$.